 Suddenly I had a better attitude about running summer camp!!
 I could add RUNNING to my list of reasons to go.

 The short story of this camp is that it was AMAZING!
 I enjoyed every minute and am so glad that we went.
 When we talked about whether to spend the money on a flight for just a 4 day trip, we remembered that one of our best trips was when we went out for the weekend to support Sarah at Western States.
 We realized that trips can be short!
 So, if you are a runner at all interested in trail or mountains, I highly suggest this camp.
 It is affordable, and has great sponsor gifts from Leki and Patagonia (I'll write all about these in the day to day).
 An added bonus - it is a lot of fun to go away to camp as an adult!!

 Wanna see if the Mazama Mountain Running Camp is for you?
-Select from the list or a photo below to read more about each day of camp.
+Select from the list below to read more about each day of camp.